 Bambi’s Mom, “Bambi” (1942)

 This loving doe protects her little fawn and teaches him about the dangers of the forest, including Man.
 When she is shot and killed by a hunter, our heart breaks for Bambi.
 Seventy five years later, it’s still one of the saddest moments in a Disney film.
-(Available on Blu-Ray June 6.)
+(Now available on Blu-Ray.)